reactjs/react.dev/src/content/learn/updating-arrays-in-state.md

 Here, `artists.filter(a => a.id !== artist.id)` means "create an array that consists of those `artists` whose IDs are different from `artist.id`".
 In other words, each artist's "Delete" button will filter _that_ artist out of the array, and then request a re-render with the resulting array.
 Note that `filter` does not modify the original array.

-You might also want to delete an item at a particular index.
-The following will delete the last item of the array:
+You might also want to delete an item at a particular index, for which you can use [`toSpliced`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/toSpliced).
+The first parameter of `toSpliced` is an index.
+The second parameter is the number of items you want to delete.

+The following will delete the last item of the array (a negative index counts back from the end of the array):

 <Sandpack>